-Commencement ceremonies for the Summer and Fall 2020 graduating class will be held on Saturday, December 5.
+Commencement ceremonies for the Spring 2021 graduating class will be held on Saturday, May 8.
 Admission will be for ticketed graduates and guests only.
 Ceremonies will also be live-streamed at www.etbu.edu/commencement.

-2:00 p.m. - Schools of Business, Communication and Performing Arts, Education, and Humanities
+1:00 p.m. - Schools of Business, Communication and Performing Arts, and Christian Studies

-All graduates who want to participate either virtually or in person must submit the registration form on this page by November 9, 2020.
+All graduates who want to participate either virtually or in person must submit the registration form on this page by 5 p.m. on Wednesday, March 31.

 - Information for In-Person Participation

 TICKETS: Graduates will be issued 4 guest tickets – admission is for the graduate, plus four guests.
 These ticketed guests will have seats adjacent to one another, but physically distanced from other groups of guests.
 Graduates will be seated with their guests so please note that tickets are non-transferrable.
 There will be no exceptions.
-A minimum of three unoccupied seats will be allotted between guest groups and seating will be every other row in order to accommodate the minimum of 6 feet of distance between groups.
-In order to redeem your tickets, graduates will need to confirm their participation in the ceremony using the web form provided above no later than Monday, November 9.
+A minimum of three unoccupied seats will be allotted between guest groups and seating will be every other row.
+In order to redeem these tickets, graduates will need to confirm their participation in the ceremony using the web form provided on this page.
+Forms must be submitted no later than 5:00pm on Wednesday, March 31.
 Please note that all graduates are encouraged to submit a headshot for the virtual commencement feed, even if they are participating in person.
-Once graduates confirm their participation, they will receive instructions about designated entrance to Rogers Spiritual Life Center and seating location via ETBU email.
+Once graduates confirm their participation, they will receive their tickets along with instructions about designated entrance to Rogers Spiritual Life Center and seating location via ETBU email.

 HEALTH SCREENING: Graduates and guests should self-screen for any new or worsening symptoms of possible COVID-19.
 No graduate or guest will be allowed in the building with any of the following symptoms: